piyush12kunjilwar/piyush12kunjilwar/README.md

 # 💫 About Me:
 💫 About Me:<br><br>🤝 Let's Connect: Open to collaboration and new opportunities.
-Reach out! <br> 🔭 I’m currently working on practicing Data Structures and Algorithms  <br>🌱 I’m currently learning about Web Development  <br>👯 I’m looking to collaborate to learn more about Docker <br> 🤝 I’m looking for Intern opportunities in Software Development roles<br>
+Reach out! <br> 🔭 I’m currently working on practicing Data Structures and Algorithms  <br>🌱 I’m currently learning about Web Development  <br>👯 I’m looking to collaborate to learn more about Docker <br> 🤝 I’m looking for Intern opportunities in Software Development & Data Engineeering roles<br>

 ## 🌐 Socials: